Log in to the Hypernode with SSH

 This tutorial shows how to log in to the Hypernode with PuTTY (for Windows users) or Terminal (Linux and Mac OSX) using SSH.

-NB: If you want to use SSH keys to log in to the Hypernode, please read the article: Use SSH Keys on Hypernode
+NB: If you want to create SSH keys, please read the article: Create SSH Keys on Hypernode.

 Table of contents

 To use PuTTY you need to download this program from the PuTTY website.
 To connect to Hypernode you’ll have to use your SSH hostname and username.
 These settings can be found in the Byte Service Panel.
 Use the following steps to connect to Hypernode.

 - In the Byte Service Panel select your package/domain, go to

 Shell Toegang.
 The required credentials are listed under SSH gegevens

 - Navigate to Session and enter your hostname (or IP address) in the Host name field

 - This should be the name of your Hypernode plan: name.hypernode.io

 - Enter your password (it’s the same as the “Technisch Beheerder” login password for the Service panel)